Skip to content

 • High-risk cancer testing was the third most common, with 10.2% of respondents having taken this test only

-• The survey also found that 24.2% of respondents had selected multiple genetic test types, indicating a growing interest in comprehensive genetic testing
+• The survey also found that 24.2% of respondents had selected multiple genetic test types, indicating a growing interest in broader genetic testing

 Demographic Variations in Genetic Testing Preferences